tlegard/library/README.md

 ## Database
 You'll also need to spend up a `mongod` process from [mongodb](http://mongodb.org) and configure the dbpath to a logical location.

+### Importing the Test Data
+Our program will watch for the changes on the video collection.
+We’ve provided the test data we used in this program.

+It can easily be imported after ensuring the mongod process is running by running the following command from the root of the project directory.

+	mongoimport --db library --collection videos ./testData.json